105 – Personal Information

 Status in Canada and Country of Citizenship

-- Status in Canada and Country of Citizenship (at the time you apply) is required.
+- Status in Canada and Country of Citizenship are required.

-- If you are a Canadian citizen, check the Status in Canada box marked “Canadian Citizen” and record “Canada” as your Country of Citizenship.
+- If you are a Canadian citizen, select “Canadian Citizen” and record “Canada” as your Country of Citizenship.

 The first language you learned at home as a child.